-The premiums, claims and provisions received from the ceding parties as part of reinsurance acceptance transactions are immediately recognised, treaty by treaty, on the basis of the information transmitted by the ceding parties.
+The premiums, claims and provisions received from the ceding parties as part of reinsurance acceptance transactions are immediately recognised, treaty by treaty, based on the information transmitted by the ceding parties.
 Information that has not been received is estimated.

 Acceptance contracts are recognised as direct insurance contracts.